Unsupervised Learning-based Calibration Scheme for Rough Volatility Models: Numerical experiments

-with $L = 9, N = 5$. $P_{MKT}(\zeta)$ is then obtained by the mSOE scheme with step size $1/1000$ and $10^4$ MC repetitions.
-For the deep BSDE scheme, $100$ trajectories are generated at each iteration.
+with $L = 5, N = 5$. $\bbP_{MKT}$ is computed using the mSOE scheme with a time step size $1/1000$ and $2^{14}$ Monte Carlo simulations.
+For the deep BSDE scheme, $2^7$ trajectories are generated per iteration, with a learning rate of 0.01.

-We present the error variation of the deep BSDE scheme against the number of iterations in \cref{fig: early stopping}. $\mathbb{Y}_0(\theta; \zeta)$ is obtained using the mSOE scheme with $1/1000$ time discretization size and $10^4$ MC repetitions, using the model parameters $\theta$ outputed by the algorithm after each iteration. $F(\theta)$ is then computed by $\eqref{eq: objective 2}$.
+Figure \ref{fig: error evolution} illustrates the evolution of three error metrics over the training iterations: $F(\theta)$, the average relative error, and the maximum relative error.
+Using the model parameters outputted by the calibration algorithm at each iteration, we compute $F(\theta)$ via $\eqref{eq: objective 2}$, where $\mathbb{Y}_0(\theta)$ is obtained using the mSOE scheme with a $1/1000$ step size and $2^{14}$ Monte Carlo simulations.
 The relative error is defined as

 where $\abs{\cdot}$ denotes the absolute value, and the division is implemented element-wise.
-Average relative error takes the mean value among this matrix's entries, and Maximum relative error is the matrix's largest element.
-It is observed that all three error metrics decreased at first with a smaller standard deviation (SD) and then dramatically increased.
-This observation motivates implementing early stopping so that the training process terminates when the target $F(\theta)$ does not decrease over a certain number of training steps, and we refer to this number as "Patience". \cref{fig: early stopping} indicates that the turning point comes only after 7 iterations.
+The average relative error corresponds to the mean of the entries in this matrix, while the maximum relative error represents the largest element.